What’s your favorite credit card to earn points for travel?

 I also get stuck on the word “favorite.”
 If I signed up for a credit card because of a lucrative welcome bonus and those miles and points helped me to book a trip to an incredible destination, but the card, in the long run, didn’t offer generous bonus categories or perks, is it my favorite because of the fantastic trip?

-Do the travel rewards credit card bonus categories and perks determine my favorite?
+Or do travel rewards credit card bonus categories and perks determine which one is the favorite?

 I’d like to rephrase the question.

 Let’s imagine the person asking is just getting started with miles and points and is looking for a credit card to earn travel rewards points for the bills and spending.

 Which credit card should I apply for to start earning miles and points AND could keep in my wallet for the long haul?

 (This is the first question anyone new to points and miles should ask instead.)